 Differentiation is a fundamental aspect of branding, and companies that struggle to differentiate themselves may find it challenging to attract and retain customers.
 Therefore, a lack of clear differentiators can lead to commoditization, where the brand is perceived as interchangeable with others in the market.

 Effective branding requires identifying and highlighting what sets the brand apart and communicating these unique attributes consistently to create a memorable and meaningful brand identity.
+This is a particular problem in the craft beer market, for example.
+So rather than trying to follow the herd, plowing a unique furrow with both products and branding is a must.
+It’s better to create your coffee beer or look into other intriguing, under-served niches instead.

 7. Negative branding perception